Elder abuse: Risk factors

 Risk factors can also be categorized into individual, relationship, community, and sociocultural levels.
 At the individual level, elders who have poor physical and mental health are at higher risk.
 At the relationship level, a shared living situation is a huge risk factor for the elderly, and living in the same area as the abuser is more likely to result in abuse.
 At the community level, caregivers may knowingly or inadvertently cause social isolation of the elderly.
-At the sociocultural level, a representation of an older person as weak and dependent, lack of funds to pay for care, elderly people who need assistance but live alone, and destruction of bonds between the generation of a family are possible factors in elder abuse.
+At the sociocultural level, being represented as weak and dependent, having a lack of funds to pay for care, needing assistance but living alone, and having bonds between generations of a family destroyed are possible factors in elder abuse.

+Increase of Elder Abuse in the United States

+The number of incidents of elder abuse is increasing exponentially due to the rapidly growing population of older people.
+It is predicted that in the next thirty years, the number of Americans over the age of 65 is going to quadruple.
+Not only that, by the year 2054, senior citizens will make up roughly a quarter of the total population, numbering to around 84 million.
+With these statistics, we can only assume that with less young people proportionally to take care for these elderly, there will be more stress on the care providers.
+Some factors that increase the risk for elder abuse is having health problems and low social support, which are both common problems among senior citizens and likely to be more so with a larger population to take care of.
+For this reason, as the proportions of young people to older people decreases we likely will see more and more strain on the system of protection and care for elders' well-being, and increased rates of violence, neglect, and mistreatment.
+Undoubtedly, with more older people there will be more incidents of abuse, as this is simply mathematical.